Photographic Frames - Acrylic Plexiglas vs Glass - Which is the Best?

 I will tend to always offer a Glass panned frame when I can and only going to Plexiglas when the size means I have to.

-What's your prefered frame choice?
+What's your preferred frame choice?
 Let us know in the Comments box below!